 Clearing Your Body

 Smudging is not only for spaces; it’s also for clearing your body, mind, and spirit of any negativity, stagnation, or energetic disturbances within or surrounding you.
-Make sure to invite the sacred smoke around your body from head to toe and front to back before smudging your space.
+As part of the ritual, make sure to invite the sacred smoke around your body from head to toe and front to back to help set your intentions before smudging your space.

 A Smudging Prayer